 It still seems like the outcome (blocking extracellular protein transport) is the same for both proteins.
 Can I use them interchangeably?

 Most of the time either monensin or BFA will work just fine for detecting your protein of interest…except for when they don’t.
-For instance, it is well known that monensin does not completely block the secretion of TNF? in human T cells (detection by flow cytometry) (4), in which case you will be more successful using BFA.
-There are several handy tables courtesy of BioLegend and BD that can break these intricacies down so you don’t have to scour the literature (unless that’s your jam).
+For instance, it is well known that monensin does not completely block the secretion of TNF\alpha in human T cells (detection by flow cytometry) (4), in which case you will be more successful using BFA.
+There are several handy tables courtesy of the likes of BD that can break these intricacies down so you don’t have to scour the literature (unless that’s your jam).

 It’s also important to do your homework when you want to look at multiple intracellular proteins at once.
-For example, when studying CD107? and IFN? at the same time, investigators found that monensin resulted in decreased detection of IFN? in rhesus macaque T cells as compared to when BFA was used5.
+For example, when studying CD107\alpha and IFN\alpha at the same time, investigators found that monensin resulted in decreased detection of IFN\alpha in rhesus macaque T cells as compared to when BFA was used5.
 All in all, it really depends on what you’re looking at.
 So be thorough, do your homework, and pay attention!

 Any Other Tips?

 You betcha!
 Here are a few of my tried and true:

 When setting up an intracellular stain, let your cells incubate/culture with the stimulus for at least an hour before throwing monensin or BFA (or both) into the mix.
 Think about it: to ensure that we’re detecting an accurate snapshot of protein production, we need to allow for cellular machinery the chance to function properly before shutting it down.

 Beware of Cellular Toxicity